-The first event was a reception Friday evening, September 8 in the Low-rise Lobby.
-Social Committee chair, Sheldon Atovsky, and Board President Michael Parrie concluded their remarks (seen here in video) by unveiling a commemorative wall-mounted plaque, after which folks were invited to examine displays of Park Tower memorabilia and sample video recordings with longtime residents.
+The opening event was a reception Friday evening, September 8 in the Low-rise Lobby.
+Social Committee chair Sheldon Atovsky and Board President Michael Parrie made opening remarks (read Sheldon’s here and Michael’s here) and unveiled a commemorative wall-mounted plaque, Afterward, folks had a look at displays of Park Tower memorabilia and sampled video recordings with longtime residents.
 All this while enjoying a glass of wine and sumptuous hors d’oeuvres.
 180 residents attended, many of whom appear in snapshots of the event kindly submitted by Catherine Kestler, Chong Wu and Keren Wang.

 ———————————————————————————————